 To bring back your portulaca in the springtime, simply start watering again.
 Start slowly and then increase the amount you water each week until the start of the summer.

-Can I Grow Portulaca Plants from Seeds?
+Growing Portulaca Plants from Seeds

 Portulaca plants are readily available from nurseries at an affordable price.
 However, some advanced gardeners might want to try their hand at growing them from seed.
 While growing from seed is challenging, it’s also a rewarding experience for the gardener.